 Payment of enrolment fees

-Only one cheque, money order or credit card authorisation per enrolment form is acceptable.
+Only one cheque or money order per enrolment form is acceptable.
 Cash cannot be accepted.
+Enrolments through AMEB Connect may be paid by credit card.
 Cheques should be made payable to: AMEB (Vic) Ltd. Current fees are listed in the Subject Numbers and Fees page.
 Please appreciate that processing multiple enrolment forms from a teacher for a particular session creates considerable additional work, as does the receipting and banking of multiple cheques.
 Current procedures are designed to keep examination fees as low as possible and ensure efficient customer service.
 Therefore, multiple payments from a teacher or school for a particular session will be accepted only if an additional administrative fee is paid (fee advised on application).

 AMEB Victoria is committed to providing quality examinations for all candidates, including those with disabilities.
 We aim to ensure that all candidates have access to the examination process and are able to demonstrate their skills in the examination to the best of their ability.
 Candidates with disabilities will be offered the same examining standards as those applied to all other candidates.
 No concessions are made regarding the assessment criteria used.
 However we will make special provisions for candidates who provide medical documentation of their disabilities and the special assessment needs which these necessitate.